userbig/wparse.py/README.md

 and not only `esi.esitech.net`, but other sites: stackoverflow and others.
 I think i`m getting limited by my internet provider.
 Which is sad! :(

+UPD: When i`m using VPN with German IP - it works better.